 Current ProjectsTown of Franklin, NC

 BikeWalk Franklin is the Town of Franklin, North Carolina’s first comprehensive bicycle and pedestrian master plan.
-The intent of this plan draft is to develop a network of bicycle and pedestrian facilities and provide a blueprint for transforming Franklin into a more bicycle and pedestrian friendly community, improving connectivity with a comprehensive toolbox of facility types that are appropriate for specific corridors and intersections.
+The intent of this plan is to develop a network of bicycle and pedestrian facilities and provide a blueprint for transforming Franklin into a more bicycle and pedestrian friendly community, improving connectivity with a comprehensive toolbox of facility types that are appropriate for specific corridors and intersections.

-This draft plan establishes priorities for facility improvements, highlights high-priority projects and those that provide unique opportunities, addresses bicycle and pedestrian safety, and provides policy recommendations to help sustain improvements in bicycle and pedestrian conditions.
+This plan establishes priorities for facility improvements, highlights high-priority projects and those that provide unique opportunities, addresses bicycle and pedestrian safety, and provides policy recommendations to help sustain improvements in bicycle and pedestrian conditions.

-This draft plan is a product of the North Carolina Department of Transportation’s Division of Bicycle and Pedestrian Transportation, in partnership with the Town of Franklin, its elected officials, and the consultant team, with significant input and direction from the project steering committee, comprised of
+This plan is a product of the North Carolina Department of Transportation’s Division of Bicycle and Pedestrian Transportation, in partnership with the Town of Franklin, its elected officials, and the consultant team, with significant input and direction from the project steering committee, comprised of

 stakeholders and representatives from various jurisdictions and the public.